-For the past decade we’ve been reminded to get our 5 a day.
+Are you getting your 5 a day?
+For the past decade, we’ve been reminded to get it.
 That’s all well and good, but a lot of us don’t understand why it’s important.
 To confuse matters, recent reports suggest we should be getting 7 or more a day rather than 5!

 To make this all bit clearer, we asked our nutrition experts for their view.
 Read on to find out more about the importance of including fruit and veg in your diet, and why 5 portions is enough to keep you happy and healthy.

 5 portions equate to the 400g of fruit and veg we need to eat each day

 The concept of 5 A Day comes from a World Health Organisation study that recommends that we eat 400g of fruit and vegetables a day.